yoginathsb/sc25/README.md

 Additional Notes:
 =================

-efficiency.tgz filexs contain several output files.
-Every output file correspond to a single parallel run.
+efficiency.tgz files contain several output files.
+Every output file corresponds to a single parallel run.
 All the parallel ranks write to a single file in a single run.

-The runtimes measured b MPI_Wtime by each rank is written as a line strating with "# " to the output file.
+The runtimes measured b MPI_Wtime by each rank is written as a line that starts with a "# " in the output file.
-Each values separated by " " are identified by the following column names
+Each values separated by " " and they can be identified by the following column names

 (# Rank branches levels init create exec num_rebase rebase spawn simadv total mem num_clones)